-- 3. ATAP has opted to eliminate the option for a family to hire their own service provider.
-Which will ensure children go without serves. - 4.
+- 3. ATAP has opted to eliminate the option for a family to hire their own interventionists. - 4.
 Managed Care and Medicaid's current rates of reimbursement for the delivery of ABA may be too low to encourage current providers to enroll as Medicaid providers.
 Some providers are already transitioning children out of their care as they feel the determined rate makes it impossible for them to continue providing services and meet their expenses. - 5.
-Managed Care and Medicaid's current rates of reimbursement for the delivery of ABA may be too low to attract new providers to our state to ease our overwhelming shortage.
-Please see appendix A - 6.
-Ongoing insufficient workforce and staffing issues for autism programs to meet current needs; compounded by ATAP changes and Medicaid reimbursement rates.
-Please see Appendix A - 7.
-Lag between initial concerns, identification (failed screen and diagnosis) and access to evidence based levels of treatment; especially in those under 3 years of age. - 8.
-Assessment and services disparities for critical populations including rural/remote locations, racial/ethnic groups, and low socioeconomic status. - Lack of services, funding, and supports specific to young adult ASD population needs which support self-determination including transition services, housing, and pre-vocational and vocational training funding to allow for meaningful employment. - 10.
+Managed Care and Medicaid's current rates of reimbursement for the delivery of ABA may be too low to attract new providers to our state to ease our overwhelming shortage. - 6.
+Ongoing insufficient workforce and staffing issues for autism programs to meet current needs; compounded by ATAP changes and Medicaid reimbursement rates. - 7.
+Lag between initial concerns, identification (failed screen and diagnosis) and access to evidence-based levels of treatment; especially in those under 3 years of age. - 8.
+Assessment and services disparities for critical populations including rural/remote locations, racial/ethnic groups, and low socioeconomic status. - 9.
+Lack of services, funding, and supports specific to young adult ASD population needs which support self-determination including transition services, housing, and prevocational and vocational training funding to allow for meaningful employment. - 10.
 Medicaid's lack of coverage for evidence-based treatment specific to ASD (ABA) for individuals over the age of 21

-The commission has recently made recommendations to the Legislative Health Care Committee to address some of the above concerns.
+The Commission has recently made recommendations to the Legislative Health Care Committee to address some of the above concerns.
 Our recommendations included:

 - 1. ATAP continue to allow payment to interventionists working under the supervision of a BCBA, without requiring an RBT credential, until there is an RBT workforce ready to serve a minimum of 50% of the children enrolled in ATAP and Medicaid that reside in Rural, Southern, and Northern Nevada. - 2.
 For the time being, ATAP continue to support the policy allowing parents to be the employer of record for their child's interventionists with the assistance of an ATAP provided fiscal agent. - 3.
-ATAP delay the transfer of ATAP Medicaid-eligible children to Medicaid until there is a Medicaid provider ready, willing and able to seamlessly accept and
+ATAP delay the transfer of ATAP Medicaid-eligible children to Medicaid until there is a Medicaid provider ready, willing and able to seamlessly accept and provide medically necessary and evidence-based levels of treatment to the child.
+A gap in services in this population would be detrimental to their progress and eventual outcomes.